mlzxy/Zeta/_guide/$scope.md

 $scope.json(jsonObject);
 ~~~

-Note that $scope.json only accept json like Object, and will end the string.
+Note that $scope.json only accept json like Object, and will end the response.

 ### $scope.head